Kümmersbruck

-Kümmersbruck is a municipality in the Amberg-Sulzbach district, in the state of Bavaria, Germany.
+Kümmersbruck (/de/) is a municipality in the Amberg-Sulzbach district, in the state of Bavaria, Germany.
 It is situated 3 km southeast of Amberg.
 A division of the German Military is stationed here.
 Kümmersbruck is split up in 7 districts: Kümmersbruck, Haselmühl, Gärmersdorf, Moos, Haidweiher, Penkhof, Lengenfeld and Engelsdorf.
 The river Vils crosses the municipality.

 Geography

 Apart from Kümmersbruck the municipality consists of the following villages: